-B.A. classes in History began in 1951 and Sri S. K. Srivastava served as Head of the combined departments of History and Political Science.
-In 1953, the Department of History got its separate existence.
+Under graduate courses in History began in 1951.
+Sri S. K. Srivastava served as Head of the combined department of History and Political Science.
+In 1953, the Department of History acquired its separate identity.
 Sri Ishwar Prakash Gupta and Shri R. D. Mathur were appointed as Lecturers. in 1954 & 1957 respectively.
-The post graduate classes started in 1957.
-Begum Khursheed Nurul Hasan (wife of former Central Minister of Education and Head of the department of History, A.M.U.), was appointed as a Lecturer in 1958.
-Teachers like Sri Dinesh Behari Trivedi, Sri Mahesh Chandra Sharma, Sri M. D. N. Sahi, Sri R. K. Trivedi, Sri Satish Kumar Varshney and Sri Jitendra Vishnu joined the college at different time.
-Some of them left the department for better job opportunities.
-Later, Shri S.P.
-Singh and Shri Manga Ram were appointed as Lecturers.
+The Post graduate courses started in 1957.
+Begum Khursheed Nurul Hasan (wife of former Central Minister of Education and Chairman of the department of History, A.M.U.), was appointed as Lecturer in 1958.
+Professors like Sri Dinesh Behari Trivedi, Sri Mahesh Chandra Sharma, Sri M. D. N. Sahi, Sri R. K. Trivedi, Sri Satish Kumar Varshney and Sri Jitendra Vishnu joined the college at different times.
+Some of them left the department when better opportunities came their way.
+Later, Dr. S.P.
+Singh Dr. Manga Ram and Dr. Bishan Bahadur were appointed as Lecturers 1968, 1969 and 1970 respectively.
 Research facilities were at its apex during this period.
-In 1970, Sri Bishan Bahadur joined the department as lecturer.
 Dr. Pratibha Sharma joined the department in 2001.
-At present she is serving the department as head along with her colleague Dr. Vivek Sengar as Mandeya Pravkta.
+At present she is serving the department as Head along with her colleague Dr. Vivek Sengar as Assistant Professor.

 Curriculum planning and implementation – The department implements the curriculum developed by the university.
 Attention is paid to the development of critical aptitude in the students.

 Learning resources – The college has a very rich collection of books which includes some rare books.
 Students regularly visit the library and consult books.
 Besides, some books and journals are also available in the departmental library.